What documentation do I need to bring with me to Camp Rockmont?

 Will I be able to make a campfire?

 Campfires are allowed only in contained fire pits that are off the ground and 10 feet away from the cabin and trees.
 All ashes must be dumped in appropriate bins around Camp.
+No grills are permitted at Camp Rockmont.

 Where should I park?